-- WSET Awards issues an electronic all-candidate grade list to the APP so that they can communicate results to their candidates.
+- WSET Awards issues an electronic all-candidate grade list to APPs so that they can communicate results to their candidates.
 This grade list will be issued within two weeks of the receipt of completed scripts by WSET Awards. - Subsequently, WSET Awards posts candidates' letters and certificates to APPs, who are responsible for forwarding these documents to their candidates.

-The Wine & Spirit Education Trust does not release past papers for the WSET Level 1 Award in Wines.
+The Wine & Spirit Education Trust does not release past paper for the WSET Level 1 Award in Spirits.
 In order to give candidates an idea of the sort of questions that might be asked, this section includes five sample questions.
 The examination consists of 30 questions similar to these.

-- 1 Which one of the following grape varieties produces red wine?
+- 1 Which of the following processes is used to create alcohol?

-- a Cabernet Sauvignon
+- a Distillation

-- b Sauvignon Blanc
+- b Fermentation

-- c Riesling
+- c Conversion

-- d Chardonnay
+- d Oak ageing